Nutrition & Marketing Practices

 • Big Mac® sandwich

-We actively partner with the dairy industry and our supply chain to innovate our menu to deliver more balanced options for younger guests.
-For example, in early 2020, we introduced a new low-fat chocolate milk that contains 25% less sugar than leading quick service restaurants’ low-fat chocolate milk.7
+In the U.S., we collaborate with the dairy industry and our supply chain to help us deliver more balanced options for younger guests.
+For example, in early 2020, we introduced a low-fat chocolate milk to our U.S. menu that contains 25% less sugar on average than other leading quick service restaurants’ low-fat chocolate milk.3

 Footnotes

-1 McDonald’s top priority is to ensure all items meet their strict food safety and quality standards.
-“Where feasible” means that by removing an artificial preservative, there will not be a sacrifice in the food quality or safety standards, value, or taste.
-In certain cases, it was determined that an artificial preservative was necessary to ensure the safety, quality, taste, or value of the food.
+2 McDonald’s top priority is to ensure all items meet strict food safety and quality standards.
+“Where feasible” means that by removing an artificial preservative, there will not be a sacrifice in the food quality or safety standards, value or taste.
+In certain cases, it was determined that an artificial preservative was necessary to ensure the safety, quality, taste or value of the food.

 Latest Stories